 Find the full printable recipe with specific measurements below.

-• Chocolate chips: I like to use semi-sweet chocolate chips, but you can easily substitute your favorite dark chocolate chip or milk chocolate chip.
+• Chocolate chips: I like semi-sweet chips, but dark or milk chocolate work too.
+Use your favorite!

 How to Make Oatmeal Coconut Chocolate Chip Cookies